-No alarms.
+There was not one high pitched unwelcome sound to whisk me to a conscious state (aka no alarms).
 Pancakes and bacon for breakfast.
 Burgers cooked on the grill.
 Beach walks.
 Afternoon naps, just because.

 There it was, in the palm of my hand and, suddenly, I’m now back in my cubicle listening to Lana Del Rey and having a conversation about Hipsters and boat shoes with my best friend (she hates them.
 I like them.
-If I suddenly end up with a boat shoe wearing hipster on my arm we’ll still be friends though, so all is ok).
+If I suddenly end up with a boat shoe wearing hipster on my arm we’ll still be friends though, so all is okay).

 I do have one thing that is a reminder of summer, although I think this dessert works any time of year, because lets face it, when is it not a good time to be consuming Tiramisu?

 1/2 cup very strong coffee